oyoboyo/columnist/starters/pro/content/articles/work-in-the-post-me-economy.md

 # Meaningful habits

 Not all habits are made the same.
-Some have the distinction of not being very good, infant, [there are bad habits](https://en.wikipedia.org/wiki/Habit#Bad_habits) and many are not good.
+Some have the distinction of not being very good, infact, [there are bad habits](https://en.wikipedia.org/wiki/Habit#Bad_habits) and many are not good.
 Some however, offer us unique insight into the nature of being (but only if we consider carefully the implication of their pursuit).
 This is not a particularly meaningful consideration given the nature of habits, but if we take a second to deepen our understanding, many new things become apparent, for example:

 - Not all habits are easy
 - Most are hard, and require careful time management